-When the head gasket does fail, the exact point where it becomes compromised depends whether you’re now dealing with oil leaking externally, coolant seeping into your engine or a cylinder that isn’t quite so airtight as it should be.
+When the head gasket fails, the exact point where it becomes compromised depends on whether you’re now dealing with oil leaking externally, coolant seeping into your engine, or a cylinder that isn’t as airtight as it should be.
 Of these options, the best-case scenario is an external leak.
 The worst-case scenario?
 An internal leak that leads to oil and coolant mixing together.

 Head gasket failure doesn’t just allow coolant and oil to go where they shouldn’t – it can also compromise what had been a pressurized, airtight combustion system, which can lead to reduced compression in one or more cylinders.
 If that’s the case, your car will suddenly feel sluggish and weak, as if it’s suffering from a perpetual hangover.

 We know what you’re thinking: why can’t we just bolt the top half of the engine right to the lower half and call it a day?
 Can’t engineers just relax and do it the easy way for once?